RyanGaudion/Verses-Node/REPORT.md

 There are 2 main parts of the application, the reading history & the stats:

 ## History
 The history page shows a list of all records that have been entered into the system.
 This page is paginated using `skip` and `limit` from mongoose.
+The use of pagination means that not all records have to be loaded from the database at once - allowing the page to load much faster.

 It also provides the ability to filter the page to records that are bookmarked or records that have notes.
 This is selected via a dropdown which in the backend executes one of 3 mongoose queries each with unique filters.
-This page also has the ability to search through records, which works by setting up a full text index on the Record Model to search against.
+This page also has the ability of full text search through records, which works by setting up a full text index on the Record Model to search against.
+This allows the user to easily find records with a specific word in their notes.

 From this page you have the ability to "view" and "delete" each record.
 The view button opens a pre-populated record page which allows values to be updated.
 The delete button shows a confirmation popup and then uses Mongoose to delete the record.
 Finally, this page provides an "Add" button to insert a new record.